ebzzry/ebzzry.github.io/src/kvm.md

 ## Conclusion

-QEMU supports a myriad of cool options that we've not even discussed here, including saving and loading states (snapshots), creating screen and audio grabs, and a whole lot more.
+QEMU supports a myriad of cool options that we’ve not even discussed here, including saving and loading states (snapshots), creating screen and audio grabs, and a whole lot more.
 To learn more about them, click [here](http://wiki.qemu-project.org/Main_Page).